-America's rural heartland plays a vital role as home to a significant share of the nation's population, many of its natural resources, and popular tourist destinations.
-It is also the primary source of the energy, food and fiber that supports America's economy and way of life.
+America's rural heartland is the primary source of many of the goods and products that supports our nation's economy and way of life.
+It also is home to a significant share of the nation's population and many of its natural resources and popular tourist destinations.
 The strength of the nation's rural economy is heavily reliant on the quality of its transportation system, particularly the roads and highways that link rural America with the rest of the U.S. and to markets in other countries.
-The quality and connectivity of America's rural transportation system supports the economy of the entire nation and quality of life for the approximately 60 million Americans living in rural areas.
+The importance of the rural transportation system as the backbone of the nation's energy, food and fiber supply chain has been heightened during the response to the COVID-19 pandemic.